 SpeciesDetail

-CatfishThe catfish bite is starting to pick up.
+CatfishThe catfish bite is fair.
 Liver and cut bait fished along the bottom have been productive.
 Most anglers are using trotlines or jugs, but a few anglers are targeting catfish with rod-n-reel combos.
-Some are having success hand grabbing as well.
+The navigation channel can be productive.

 Giant salvinia is a highly invasive aquatic plant found throughout the Tenn-Tom Waterway.
 It is critical that anglers visiting the lake clean their boats and boat trailers to reduce the possibility of transferring this plant to other water bodies.
 Giant salvinia is extremely difficult to eradicate once it becomes established.